Codeinwp/woocommerce-product-addon/readme.txt

 - Interested in our other plugins?
 Take a look [here](https://themeisle.com/wordpress-plugins/?utm_source=wpadmin&utm_medium=readme&utm_campaign=PPOM).

 == Installation ==
-1. Upload plugin directory to the `/wp-content/plugins/` directory
+1. Upload the plugin directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. After activation, you can set options from `WooCommerce -> PPOM Settings` menu
+3. After activation, you can set options from the `WooCommerce -> PPOM Settings` menu

 == Screenshots ==